nikhil27gargeya/nikhil27gargeya.github.io/dsalc.md

 List: dynamic array (can be resized)

-Linked List: non continguous block of memory that stores a node containing a value and pointer to the next node
+Linked List: non continguous block of memory that stores a node containing a value and pointer to the next node.
+Nodes not necessarily have to have the same type of value.
 runtimes:
-Access element: O(n) because computer cannot identify the memory location like it can with arrays Access element: O(n)
-Insert/remove from beginning: O(1)
+Access element: O(n) because computer cannot identify the memory location like it can with arrays Insert/remove from beginning:
-Insert/remove from end: O(n)
+Insert/remove from end:
-Insert/remove from middle: O(n)
+Insert/remove from middle:

 Pass by Value vs Pass by Reference: